- The most important thing to do is to act really quickly in order to avoid unpleasant situations.

-Of course, there are situations that can’t be prevented, so this guide will teach you how to find or track your stolen Windows 8 / Windows 8.1 laptop and how to prepare yourself for this kind of actions.
+Of course, some situations can’t be prevented, so this guide will teach you how to find or track your stolen laptop and prepare yourself for this kind of action.

-What to do if your Windows 10 laptop is stolen?
+What can I do if my Windows 10 laptop is stolen?

 A stolen laptop can be a big problem, and in this article, we’re going to cover the following issues: